crunchysteve/peer-to-peer-dns-overlay/README.md

 ## About the Author, Crunchysteve
 I have grander ideas than my skills but a white-hot focus on the principles of those structures, as well as being a reader of the technical principals behind my ideas.
-Being only an Arduino hobyist, I know only some basic C/C++ but am embarked on learning it more formally, if self-paced, but I also have 27 years experience with the internet, generally.
+Being only an Arduino hobbyist, I know only some basic C/C++ but am embarked on learning it more formally, if self-paced, but I also have 27 years experience with the internet, generally.
 I have run servers, managed media storage/retrieval systems and understand the principles of DNS to a small system manager level.
 I have a passionate commitment to internet decentralisation and security, I oppose the current tendency of the world towards digital feudalism and I'm no "blockchain bro."
 I'm 62, retired from a 3 decade career as an